jcharbneau/capstone-project-rosy_economix/README.md

           >
           >    ℹ️ This is a customized implementation of Astronomer.
           >
           >    This repository contains a src/docker-compose.override.yml file, that allows us to "override" Astro and inject additional containers into the ecosystem.
 There are deficiencies.
 A 'astro dev <instance> bash' will still only work for the astro containers.
 Use standard docker commands to avoid this challenge.
 Review src/docker-compose.overrides.yml for more details.
+In addition, communication is a little different between the client (us) and the internal services (namely postgres as it runs internally on 5432 while when we connect via a UI it is on 5631).
           >
        - You should see something resembling below: